xcir/varnishHostStat/README.rst

 -----------------------------------------------------------
-Display to the statistics by host-group or url-pattern
+Display to the Statistics for each domain or url-pattern
 -----------------------------------------------------------

 :Author: Shohei Tanaka(@xcir)